Intermesh/groupoffice7-docs/docs/01_REST_API/00_Installation.md

    $ cd groupoffice-server
    $ composer install
    ``````````````````````````
+5. Optional:
-5. If you didn't put the library in the document root (recommended) then put
+	 If you didn't put the library in the document root (recommended) then put
-	 the /public/index.php file in a web server root and make sure the path to
+	 the /public/index.php file (or symlink it) in a web server root and make sure
-   IFW.php is correct:
+	 the path to IFW.php is correct:

    ```````````````````````````````````
    require("../lib/IFW/IFW.php");